 Furthermore, each reported act of fraud has a median loss of $175,000 to the defrauded organization and in a quarter of victim organizations the losses exceed $1 million.
 Despite these statistics, efforts to prevent and detect fraud from within an organization does not always achieve its goal.
-Whether you are looking to investigate a potential fraud, have validated that a fraud occurred and are looking to assess the overall damage and gather evidence or if you are looking to shore up your control environment to prevent and detect future digital fraud, use a computer forensic specialist at Vestige for assistance.
+Whether you are looking to conduct an embezzlement investigation, have validated that a fraud occurred and are looking to assess the overall damage and gather evidence or are looking to shore up your control environment to prevent and detect future digital fraud, use a computer forensic specialist at Vestige for assistance.

 Vestige works hand-in-hand with certified forensic accountants, white-collar crime attorneys, outside accounting firms/CPAs, financial institutions as well as trustees/receivers that have been appointed to assist in matters involving alleged white-collar crime.
 Our ability to find and recover deleted and hidden information provides these stakeholders and the victim organization with quick, indispensible leads and evidence that they would unlikely discover.
 As an added benefit, potential fraud victims are aided during this entire process with our expertise.